Vyral/terrence-boykin/_posts/2022-10-11-get-ready-for-the-homebuying-process.md

 Are you ready to buy a house, but not really sure what to do?
 Our first-time homebuyer seminar could be the perfect thing for you.

-I'm Terrence with Boykin Realty, brokered by Keller Williams, and I'm here today to tell you guys about **our first-time homebuyer seminar that we'll be having on November 5th at 10 a.m.** at our office in Garner.
+I'm Terrence with Boykin Realty, brokered by Keller Williams, and I'm here today to tell you about **our first-time homebuyer seminar that we'll be having on November 5th at 10 a.m.** at our office in Garner.
 We're having this seminar because we've come across many buyers who are ready to buy a home but don't know what to do.

 They're not prepared to find a lender.
 They don't know where their credit score is.
 Most people don't even know how their credit score will affect buying a house.
 Many people don't know what to look for in a home and don't know the time frame from when they go into a contract until the time it closes.
-And most people aren't prepared for the mountains of paperwork.
+Also, most people aren't prepared for the mountains of paperwork.

-On November 5th at 10 a.m., we're going to have three panels set up.
-The first panel will have a:
+On November 5 at 10 a.m., we're going to have three panels set up.
+The first panel will have the following.

 * **Realtor**.
 We'll have a realtor talk to you about the basics of finding out what exactly it is that you want in a home where you want to be and what to look for.